The Indian Pueblo Cultural Center Marks 47th Anniversary ON AUGUST 28, 2022

 We celebrated our 40th anniversary in 2016 by unveiling our new permanent exhibit, We Are of This Place: the Pueblo Story.
 It’s an immersive, interactive, multimedia exhibit inspired by traditions that have been passed down for generations, and its displays honor our land and all living things.
 Not long afterward, we also established the Bob Chavez Scholarship for the Arts, helping Pueblo artists who are pursuing the arts in higher education.

 Avanyu Plaza continues to expand in phases with restaurant, retail, and office space development.
 In Phase I, a Domino’s Pizza and Pueblo-owned Laguna Burger opened as tenants in 2017, followed in 2018 by Sixty-Six Acres, a new dining spot from a popular local restaurateur.
 A large, decorative, open plaza was completed in 2019, which complements the retail and dining spaces being constructed around it.
 Across from this new outdoor space, IPMI-owned Marriott TownePlace Suites opened in the summer of 2020.
 In the spring and summer of 2022, an exciting mix of businesses in Phase II of our commercial development began opening, including US Eagle Federal Credit Union and 12th Street Tavern, a new neighborhood eatery owned and operated by IPMI.
-Rude Boy Cookies and Itality Plant Based Foods are also slated for 2022 openings, and IPMI announced La Montañita Food Co-op, New Mexico’s largest locally owned food coop, as the anchor tenant for Phase III.
+Rude Boy Cookies and Itality Plant Based Foods opened in the fall of 2022, and IPMI announced La Montañita Food Co-op, New Mexico’s largest locally owned food co-op, as the anchor tenant for Phase III.
+In the summer of 2023, Mama’s Minerals and IPMI’s day spa and wellness boutique, Rainwater Wellness, opened their doors.
 All will continue to draw residents and visitors alike to the thriving 12th Street corridor.

 It’s a truly exciting and inspiring time for the Indian Pueblo Cultural Center and Avanyu Plaza.
 What began as a single building for a museum has flourished into a vibrant cultural and business corridor showcasing the best New Mexico has to offer, all while benefiting city, state, and Pueblo economies.